The King Center

 - Explore even more of the life and legacy of Dr. King with numerous tours, exhibits and monuments featured throughout the Martin Luther King, Jr. National Historical Park .

 - Tours of The King Center are self-guided.
 Pre-registration is required only for visits to the Birth Home of Dr. King, which is operated separately at the Martin Luther King, Jr. National Historical Park.
+The birth home is closed for renovations through November 2025, but the National Park Service offers a presentation about the home.

 - Access video programs that are available at the King Center’s information desk.